 #35.
 Pile-up on Pupusas

 Last but definitely not least, eat all the pupusas – it’s one of the great joys of traveling and backpacking El Salvador!
 You can get them for as little as 25 cents each.

 Besides you wouldn’t be able to avoid them if you tried, locals eat pupusas for breakfast lunch and dinner.
 If you can’t beat them join them 🙂

 The Final Word

 We travelled around El Salvador at a leisurely pace by local transport, which was extremely slow – this same itinerary could be covered in a week with your own wheels!
 Highly recommended!

-If you’re planning to visit El Salvador within a shorter timeframe, leave us a comment & we would be happy to offer more information on which places are most worth visiting.
+If you’re planning to visit El Salvador within a shorter timeframe, leave us a comment & we would be happy to offer more information!

 *** The Final Word – El Salvador is a tiny country with lots of little sights & plenty of heart, don’t skip it if you’re travelling in Central America ***

 What did you know about El Salvador before reading this post?